viamrobotics/docs/docs/components/input-controller/_index.md

 `Relative` axes, reporting a relative change in distance, used by devices like mice and trackpads, will be supported in the future.
 {{% /alert %}}

-Devices like joysticks and thumbsticks which "return to center" on their own use `Absolute` axis control types.
+Devices like joysticks and thumbsticks which "return to center/neutral" on their own use `Absolute` axis control types.

 These controls report a `PositionChangeAbs` [EventType](#eventtype-field).

 **Value:** A `float64` between `-1.0` and `+1.0`.

-- `1.0`: Maximum position change in the positive direction.
+- `1.0`: Maximum position in the positive direction.
-- `0.0`: Center value.
-No position change.
+- `0.0`: Center, neutral position.
-- `-1.0`: Maximum position change in the negative direction.
+- `-1.0`: Maximum position in the negative direction.

-#### AbsoluteXYZ Axes
+##### AbsoluteXYZ Axes

 If your input controller has a analog control stick, this is what the stick's controls report as.